 Figure 12: Slide Show within a window

 Also within the Set Up Show dialog box, you will find Browsed at a kiosk (full screen) option (highlighted in blue within Figure 11, above).
-Turning on this option displays the presentation in full screen mode but none of your navigation options such as a mouse click or the keyboard will let you move from one slide to another -- you will have to add navigation options on your own using internal hyperlinks or Action Buttons.
+Turning on this option displays the presentation in full-screen mode but none of your navigation options such as a mouse click or the keyboard will let you move from one slide to another.
+To do so, you will have to add navigation options on your own using internal hyperlinks or Action Buttons.

 If you are using a multi-display environment such as a laptop plus a projector, you can also use Presenter View in addition to Slide Show view at the same time.

 Slide Show View in PowerPoint 2016 for Mac

 Slide Show View in PowerPoint 2013 for Windows

 Slide Show View in PowerPoint 2011 for Mac

 Slide Show View in PowerPoint 2010 for Windows